wavefrontHQ/docs/pages/doc/tracing_apdex.md

 Wavefront uses the Apdex score range given below to help you understand how your service is performing:

+{% include note.html content="The Apdex score is rounded to two decimal points." %}

 <table style="width: 60%;">
   <tr>
     <th width="30%">